 Gabriel Carasquillo majored in Russian Studies and IGS with minors in Politics and History.
 Through the Russian Studies Program, Gabriel took advantage of the Study Abroad opportunities by studying in St. Petersburg, Russia in the Spring of 2017 where he experienced the lifestyle of a student in the "Venice of the North."
 Coming from Puerto Rico, the allure of a completely different culture enabled him to find his passions for historical and political studies.
 Gabriel hopes to be able to apply his studies further in the near future.

 He is currently applying to graduate programs in history to further apply the knowledge and perspectives he gained from studying Russian, history, and politics at Brandeis.
 Gabriel will miss the amicability of Russian Studies faculty with whom he worked closely for his entire undergraduate career, and is grateful and appreciative of the wonderful relationships and friendships created along the way.

 My favorite “Russian” memory: I can’t choose.
 They’re all my favorites.

 Rossina Soyan, Fulbright Foreign Language Teaching Assistant for the Russian Studies Program in 2015-2016, now teaches English at Tuva State University.

-Matt Kupfer, an alumnus of the Russian Language Program, currently works for the Moscow News in a prestigious internship program through Alfa Bank.
+Matt Kupfer, an alumnus of the Russian Language Program, currently works as a senior reporter for The San Francisco Standard.
 Matt visited Rossina in Tuva in September 2016.